zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 Next, we need to make some modifications to the mesh.
-In particular, we want to delete non-neutronics relevant blocks on the original mesh (i.e. the boronated bricks).
+In particular, we want to delete non-neutronics relevant blocks on the original mesh (i.e., the boronated bricks).
 This can be performed in two steps: 1) delete the boronated bricks and 2) define the new boundary.
 The deletion of the bricks requires the use of the